Vanessa Nygaard

-Vanessa Nygaard (born March 13, 1975) is a professional basketball coach and former player in the Women's National Basketball Association (WNBA).
+Vanessa Nygaard (born March 13, 1975) is an American professional basketball coach and former player in the Women's National Basketball Association (WNBA).
 She was the former head coach for the Phoenix Mercury.
 She currently is Associate Head Coach for UC San Diego.

 Stanford University

 After graduating from high school in Carlsbad, California, Nygaard attended Stanford University from 1993 to 1998, and was a star player for their women's basketball team, known as The Cardinal.
 During her time there, the team accumulated a combined 113-14 won-loss record, including an impressive 69-2 within the Pacific-10 Conference, and reached three Final Fours.
 Nygaard graduated in 1998, majoring in American Studies.

 Playing career

 After graduating from Stanford, Nygaard began her six-year career in the WNBA.
 She was selected by the New York Liberty in the fourth round (39th overall pick) of the 1998 WNBA draft.
 She missed the 1998 and most of the 1999 seasons due to injury, but joined the starting lineup with the Portland Fire team in 2000 and 2001 and with the Miami Sol team in 2002.
 She also played for the Cleveland Rockers, the Charlotte Sting, and the Los Angeles Sparks.
 Prior to the 2004 WNBA season began, Nygaard signed a free agent contract with the Houston Comets, but was waived by the team during training camp.
 She signed another contract with the Comets prior to the 2005 season, but decided to announce her retirement instead.
 Her best season came with the Sol in 2002, when she averaged 7.9 points and 3.8 rebounds per game.

 During the WNBA off-season, she played in professional basketball leagues in Europe, including Germany (2001), Spain (1999) and Italy (1998).